 - Adventure tours: Pretty self-explanatory and guaranteed to leave you with epic stories of adventures to tell your friends.

-- Cultural tours: More in-depth immersion with culture and people of the country you’re visiting.
+- Cultural tours: More in-depth immersion in the culture and people of the country you’re visiting.

 - Destination tours: Designed with a specific location in mind and all it has to offer.